Paint primer hides imperfections and provides a smooth base coat for the paint to stick to. But, does primer need to be perfectly even?

-Paint primer doesn’t need to even, except if you apply a transparent (clear) coat over it.
-Clear coats, such as polyurethane, will reveal the texture of the undercoat.
-And, if the undercoat isn’t even, the finish won’t appear smooth.
+The primer coating doesn’t need to be even unless you want to apply a transparent (clear) coat over it.
+Clear coats, such as polyurethane, reveal the texture of the undercoat — if the texture isn’t even, the finish won’t be even or smooth.

 Note: Regardless if the primer is even or out, the paint will stick over it.
 An uneven base coat will only affect the finish quality (smoothness).

-Paint primer isn’t supposed to look streaky.
-While primer doesn’t have to completely cover the old paint, the old paint also shouldn’t bleed-through the primer.
-The color shade and quality of the finish will be affected if the old paint is bleeding-through the primer.
+While primer doesn’t need to fully cover the old paint, the old paint shouldn’t bleed through the primer.
+The color shade and quality of the finish will be affected if the old paint is showing.

-If you paint over a dark color, you must apply two coats of primer to properly cover the paint.
-If you don’t, the dark paint can bleed-through the finish and give it a dark stain.
+For instance, to paint over a dark shade finish you must apply two (2) coats of primer to properly cover it.
+If you don’t properly cover the dark shade finish, it will bleed through and stain the new light finish.

-To prevent a streaky look, use a high-quality primer and roller while applying it.
-Apply an even coating and more coatings than necessary.
-Optionally, sand between coats with fine-grit sandpaper to remove the old paint stain from the primer.
+To prevent a streaky primer finish, use high-quality primer and roller when applying it, apply even coatings, and apply more coatings than necessary to properly cover the surface.
+Optionally, sand between coats of primer with fine-grit sandpaper to remove old paint stains from the finish.

-The first coat of primer must cover every inch of the surface where the paint will be applied.
-The coating doesn’t need to be smooth or fine, it just needs to properly cover the entire surface.
+The first primer coat needs to cover the whole surface where the paint is supposed to be applied.
+The coating doesn’t need to be smooth, fine, or even, it just needs to cover the entire surface.

-Also, the first coat of primer shouldn’t be blotchy, streaky, or drippy.
-The surface of the base coat must be textured and dry so the next coating of paint (or primer) sticks to it.
+Note: The first primer coat shouldn’t be blotchy, streaky, sticky, or drippy — instead it must be textured and dry so the next coating can stick over it.

-You can use over uneven primer coating if you are using self-leveling paint or thick coats.
-Self-leveling paints are designed to produce a smooth (and even) finish, regardless of how the coating is applied.
-Also, thick paint will fill and seal the uneven primer coating.
+You can paint over uneven primer coating if you are using self-leveling or thick paint.
+Self-leveling paints are designed to produce a smooth (and even) finish, regardless of how even the undercoat is.
+A thick paint coating will fill and seal an uneven undercoat.

 - Apply light coats.
 Heavy coats are more difficult to control and can lead to runs and drips.